Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

 \begin{remark} The theorem above confirms the promised sample complexity in \eqref{summary first result} for SAA \eqref{Eq: SAA} when it is applied to the strongly convex SP problems.
-In comparison with the concurrent results on SMD, e.g., as discussed by \cite{lan2020first}, the rates in \eqref{thm 2 subopt expected} and \eqref{thm 2 subopt} are identical to the best known rates for the canonical SMD algorithms in terms of the sample size requirement $N$ to achieve the same solution accuracy.
-Nonetheless, it is worth noting the presence of an accelerated SMD variation, called AC-SA \citep{lan2012optimal,ghadimi2012optimal,lan2020first}, which provably achieves a better rate on $\mathcal L$ with some careful choice of hyper-parameters. \end{remark} \begin{remark} The formulation of SAA for solving a $\mu$-strongly convex SP problem does not require estimating the value of $\mu$, nor is it necessary to assess $\sigma_p$, $\mathcal M$, or $\mathcal L$.
-This feature may sometimes lead to convenience in solving an SP problem. \end{remark}
+In comparison with the existing results on SMD, e.g., as discussed by \cite{lan2020first} and \cite{juditsky2011solving}, the rates in \eqref{thm 2 subopt expected} and \eqref{thm 2 subopt} are identical to the best known rates for the canonical SMD algorithms in terms of the sample size requirement $N$ to achieve the same solution accuracy.
+(See Table \ref{table summary results compare with SMD} for a summary of comparisons with SMD).
+Nonetheless, it is worth noting the presence of an accelerated SMD variation, called AC-SA \citep{lan2012optimal,ghadimi2012optimal,lan2020first}, which provably achieves a better rate with $\mathcal L$ for some careful choice of hyperparameters. \end{remark}